-In order to obtain a healthy diet it is important to eat a variety of fresh, whole foods from multiple sources.
-Black eyed peas can be an amazing protein-packed addition as they possess a wide range of plant-based nutrients and consequently a wealth of health benefits.
-Unfortunately there is not a lot of knowledge out there on how to cook black eyed peas, and sometimes they can be associated with the misconception of being bland or boring.
+Black eyed peas are an amazing protein-packed addition to any healthy diet as they possess a wide range of plant-based nutrients and consequently a wealth of health benefits.
+Unfortunately there is not a lot of knowledge out there on how to cook black eyed peas, and sometimes they can be associated with being bland or boring.
 Therefore I am quite excited to share this Ayurvedic black eyed pea recipe that is healthy, delicious and full of flavor!

 This recipe is undoubtably packed with vital nutrients that will help heal and prevent disease and disorders of all types (let food be thy medicine!).
-Black eyed peas are a great dietary addition for promoting healthy elimination, sustaining the appetite, reducing food cravings, aiding in weight loss, increasing bone health, balancing the blood sugar, lowering cholesterol levels and lowering the blood pressure.
-They are great for building the blood due to their high iron content and an excellent choice during pregnancy, postpartum and breast feeding.
+Black eyed peas are a great for promoting healthy elimination, sustaining the appetite, reducing food cravings, aiding in weight loss, increasing bone health, balancing the blood sugar, lowering cholesterol levels, and lowering the blood pressure.
+They are great for building the blood due to their high iron content and an excellent choice during pregnancy, postpartum, and breast feeding.

 Health Benefits of Black Eyed Peas

 - Anti-inflammatory, regular intake helps reduce chronic inflammation